 - The Beginners Guide to SEO: a ten article series discussing many aspects of SEO.

 Social Media - Social Media refers to various websites and applications whose main purpose is to support and facilitate online social networking.
 The most popular examples of social media include Twitter, Facebook, Instagram, and Reddit.

 - The History of Social Networking: an in depth look at the history of online social networking, from early platforms like BBS and Compuserve to the rising prominence of Facebook and Twitter.

 Spam/Spamming - Spam typically refers to unsolicited junk mail and blog comments.
 Spam can consist of legitimate advertisements for products and services, or may be part of an online scamming operation.
 Spamming refers to the bulk dissemination of spam posts, or the repetitive posting of spam on public forums.

-- What is Spam?: a brief definition of spam, including the term's origin as a reference to a Monty Python skit.
+- What is Spam?: a brief definition of spam, including the term's origin as a reference to the Monty Python skit.

 Tag - Tags are a formatting tool used in HTML and XML markup languages to indicate how content will be displayed on a given web page.
 Tags are commonly used to indicate headers, fonts, line breaks, tables, etc. For example, if you want a portion of a sentence to appear emphasized on a web page you would markup the content as follows: "if you want a portion of a sentence to appear <em>emphasized</em> on a web page you would markup the content as follows."

-- HTML Basic Tags: a short primer on HTML tags and how to use them.
+- HTML For Absolute Beginners: a short primer on HTML including tags and how to use them.